Ronnie Stanley: 2018

 Head coach John Harbaugh retained Stanley as the starting left tackle to begin the regular season in 2018.
 He started 15 games there, missing one due to an ankle injury.

 2019

 On April 23, 2019, the Ravens picked up the fifth-year option on Stanley's contract.
-Stanley continued his development blocking for QB Lamar Jackson and Running Backs Mark Ingram and Gus Edwards, which by week 15 broke Ravens scoring record set in 2014.
-On December 13, 2019, Pro Football Focus called Ronnie Stanley "The best pass blocking tackle in the NFL".
+Stanley continued his development blocking for quarterback Lamar Jackson and running backs Mark Ingram and Gus Edwards, which by week 15 broke Ravens scoring record set in 2014.
+On December 13, 2019, PFF called Stanley "The best pass blocking tackle in the NFL".
 On January 3, 2020, Stanley was designated a First-team All-Pro.

 2020

 On October 30, 2020, the Ravens signed Stanley to a five-year contract extension worth $112.8M in maximum total value, making him the highest paid offensive lineman in the NFL.
 On November 1, 2020, in a Week 8 game against the Pittsburgh Steelers, Stanley was carted off the field with a season-ending ankle injury.
 He was placed on injured reserve two days later.